 - Click on the Category you wish to schedule yourself under and then hit “Register!”

-- Once clicked, your name will below in the list below “Registered Volunteer.”
+- Once registered, your name will appear below in the list of “Registered Volunteers”.

 Can’t make a shift?

-If you become ill or an emergency comes up and you are unable to make a shift at the last minute, please email the Volunteer Coordinator to let us know.
-This is very important as SWITCH needs to ensure we are staffed appropriately every time we open our doors.
+If you become ill or an emergency comes up and you are unable to make a shift at the last minute, please email the Volunteer Coordinator as soon as you can to let us know.
+This is very important, as SWITCH needs to ensure we are staffed appropriately every time we open our doors.

-General OrientationsOrientations are 4 hours in length and include a basic introduction to the West Side Community Clinic, a session on cultural competency, and information regarding scheduling and operation of the clinic.
-Orientations are located at the West Side Community Clinic (1528 20th Street W) and will be held on shift.
+General OrientationsOrientations are 3-4 hours in length and include a basic introduction to the Westside Community Clinic, a session on cultural competency, and information regarding scheduling and operation of the clinic.
+Orientations are located at the Westside Community Clinic (1528 20th Street W) and will be held during regular shifts.

-Mental Health TrainingMental Health Training is mandatory for social work and clinical psychology students who wish to join the Clinical Team.
-It is also available to other clinical volunteers who are interested.
+Mental Health TrainingMental health training is mandatory for social work and clinical psychology students who wish to join the clinical team.
+It is also available to other volunteers who are interested.
+Mental health training takes place at the Westside Community Clinic (1528 20th Street W) and will be held during regular shift.

 Being a volunteer at SWITCH is extremely rewarding all on its own.
-However, if you’re looking for ways to branch out, look no further!
+However, if you’re looking for ways to branch out or get involved in a different capacity, look no further!

 You can be a part-time or all-the-time volunteer at SWITCH.
-Depending on where you are in school, you will be either a part of the Outreach Team or Clinical Team.
+Depending on your schooling, you will be either a part of the Outreach Team or Clinical Team.
 Find out how you can get started by going to the “How to start volunteering” tab.

-Outreach Supervisors are responsible for assigning roles and managing outreach volunteers during SWITCH shifts.
+Outreach Team Leaders are responsible for assigning roles and managing outreach volunteers during SWITCH shifts.
 This is a great opportunity for individuals who are outgoing, keen to develop leadership skills, and have an interest in learning more about how a SWITCH shift operates.
-Contact our Volunteer Coordinator if you are interested in training as an Outreach Supervisor!
+Contact our Volunteer Coordinator if you are interested in training as an Outreach Team Leader!

-Shift Supervisors keep our clinic running smoothly every shift and know SWITCH better than anyone else.
-To become a Shift Supervisor, we ask that you become proficient in the role of Outreach Supervisor first.
-Shift Supervisors are provided with a thorough orientation processes in order to prepare them for all aspects of clinical operations.
-If you are a current Outreach Supervisor with an interest in becoming a Shift Supervisor, contact the Volunteer Coordinator.
+Clinical Team Leaders complete patient intakes, present cases to the clinical team, and keep the clinic running smoothly each shift.
+To become a Clinical Team Leader, we ask that you become proficient in the role of Outreach Team Leader first.
+Clinical Team Leaders are provided with a thorough orientation processes in order to prepare them for all aspects of clinical operations.
+If you are a current Outreach Team Leader with an interest in becoming a Clinical Team Leader, contact the Volunteer Coordinator.

 Board of Directors

 SWITCH’s Board of Directors meets monthly.
-We organize upcoming events, pursue funding opportunities, iron out any issues, and brainstorm new ideas to improve SWITCH.
-Sitting on the Board of Directors is truly rewarding and provides an insightful behind-the-scenes look of the structure of a non-profit organization.
-Contact the Volunteer Coordinator is you feel like you would be a good fit for SWITCH’s Board of Directors.
+Board members organize upcoming events, pursue funding opportunities, iron out issues, and brainstorm new ideas to improve SWITCH.
+Sitting on the Board of Directors provides an insightful behind-the-scenes look at the structure of a non-profit organization.
+Contact the Volunteer Coordinator if you think you would be a good fit for SWITCH’s Board of Directors.

 Special Events Committee